Mars Colony AI Images

 Describe your Mars colony

-Describe the Mars colony you want, including the subject, setting, and lighting.
+Describe the Mars colony you want, in plain words.

 2. 02